 The following mortuary ledger created by Mortimer Madison Virts was lost for many decades, then found in an attic by Louis Jet in 2018 and scanned by the volunteers at the Edwin Washington Project.

 Louis is an historian who focuses on Black history.
-Were it not for him, they ledger might have been destroyed, as everything in the attic was scheduled to be tossed.
-We encourage anyone who finds historical records of any kind like this to preserve them and, if possible, to donate them to museum or library in order to benefit the public.
+Were it not for him, the ledger would have been destroyed, as everything in the attic was scheduled to be tossed.
+We encourage anyone who finds historical records of any kind like this to preserve them and, if possible, to donate them to a museum or library in order to benefit the public.
 We also encourage scanning such records so that even if destroyed, the images are retained.

 Local historian Pat Ball Duncan helped us study the records, which have numerous entries for Blacks, important because it contains death information during a time when neither the county death register nor the issuance of death certificates were required.

 We are looking for a volunteer to manage this project in 2022.

 |Children:||Hattie Inez Virts|

 Chester H. Virts

 Actual Images scanned by the Edwin Washington Project